 Commissioner Marston announced that Commissioner Yahn, Chair Kenney and herself are part of the Ad Hoc Committee investigating floats and piers in the harbor.
 The Ad Hoc Committee categorized their findings into three categories, floats attached to docks, floats attached to moorings and floats that are being used as vessels.
-She said that Group 1 photos show common floats and hoists used in the harbor which appear to pose no issues, and Group 2 contains photos of floats and hoists that the Ad Hoc Committee suggests the Harbormaster investigate and Group 3 contains photos of potential concerns.
+She said that Group 1 photos show common floats and hoists used in the harbor and

+Group 2 contains photos of floats and hoists that the Ad Hoc Committee suggests the Harbormaster investigate.
 In terms of moorings, Group 5 contains photos of common practices and Group 6 and 7 contains photos of more concerning mooring issues.
-The last gGroup 8 of photos shows floats that are being used as vessels.
+The last group of photos shows floats that are being used as vessels.
 The Ad Hoc Committee provided comments and considerations for the Commission regarding floats and moorings.